 So this is a mock bubble tea – there are no giant tapioca pearls (boba) in this drink, mostly because I couldn’t find them around here either!
 I live in a small town without too many exotic food choices, I make do!
 Frozen blueberries give the same look to your drink and they keep your drink cold, and and they are fun to eat, too.

 Sweet Rose Mock Bubble Tea

-- 1/4 cup hot water
+- ¼ cup hot water

-- 1/4 cup ice
+- ¼ cup ice

-- 1/2 cup unsweetened almond milk or coconut milk
+- ½ cup unsweetened almond milk or coconut milk

-- 1/2 cup frozen blueberries
+- ½ cup frozen blueberries